WorldPride Washington, DC 2025

 The WorldPride committee meets regularly to discuss the current status of the respective upcoming WorldPride event.

-If you are thinking about hosting a WorldPride, please contact the WorldPride Committee by Clicking Here.
+If you are thinking about hosting a WorldPride, please review Standing Rule 06.01 – WORLDPRIDE APPLICATIONS AND LICENSURE and contact the WorldPride Committee by Clicking Here.

 There is a non-refundable bid application fee of USD $500 and an individually negotiated license fee to host WorldPride.